snorrwe/branching-perf/README.md

 + js-bench/   # The JavaScript benchmark
     main.js

-+ tasks/      # The Rust Task implementations and the native benchmarks ~ src/ lib.rs
++ wasm-bench/ # The Rust WASM benchmarks and the native benchmarks ~ src/ main.rs
-    Cargo.toml

-+ wasm-bench/ # The Rust WASM benchmarks
-  ~ src/
-      main.rs
     Cargo.toml